 LADIES IN BLACK is a thought-provoking comedy drama about the lives of a group of department store employees in 1959 Sydney Australia, with important female lifestyle messages that are still relevant today.
 Timeless and memorable coming of age story, focused on the naive bookish ultra-intelligent sixteen year old Lisa Miles.
 December 1959 she takes a summer job for two months, at F.G.
 Goode’s department store, which is a fictional business that is loosely based on the Australian department store chain, David Jones Limited.
 The required work-uniform that all female counter staff wear, is the LBD (Little Black Dress) made iconic and famous by Coco Chanel when published in Vogue Magazine in 1926.

-Sydney in 1959 at long last, was becoming the multicultural cosmopolitan city, which it should always have been.
+Sydney at long last, was becoming the multicultural cosmopolitan city, which it should always have been.
 Unjustified racist prejudices about the vast influx of war-ravaged European refugees (the continentals) is evident.
 Lisa is initially employed in the “Cocktail Frocks” department at Goodes.
 Her journey of multicultural discovery starts with Lisa meeting Magda, who runs the “Model Gowns” department at Goodes.
 The musical examines the ever expanding roles of women in society, in Sydney 1959.

 NSW Amateur Première of “Ladies in Black”.
 This unique and truly joyful production of LADIES IN BLACK is an absolute must see, with superb music and delicious lyrics by Tim Finn.
 Director CATHY BOYLE helped shape the musical with magnificent panache, by applying her unique vision to solving the many difficulties inherent in the original staging of LADIES IN BLACK as created by Queensland Theatre Company.
 Her magnificent solutions were a superior move, as she cleverly transformed LADIES IN BLACK to even greater heights.
 Her well-chosen cast, with their harmonious choir of ensemble voices, easily delighted all.
 Isobel Lim as LISA MILES is a knockout, at all times giving a very memorable performance.